larmbox/labox/docs/components/button.md

 ## Loading

-Add the `loading` prop to show the [Loading](/labox/components/loading) component inside the button.
+Add the `loading` prop to show the [Loading](/labox/components/loading) component inside the button. **Note:** The Loading component's variant is set to `inherit`, inheriting the text color of the button.

 <Snippet :code="loadingSnippet" />